TimPerera/CardPackSimulation/README.md

-Cards Planning
+# Card Simulation

-In this project, we'll try to simulate a card pack.
-We make no efforts to recognize the color of cards (r/b)
+In this project, a deck of Cards is made available, along with the basic methods you could expect to apply on a deck of cards.
+You can simulate the behaviors of a Player as well.
+I make no efforts to recognize the color of cards (r/b).

 class Cards()
     Methods: